alikashi543211/LaravelAdministration/README.md

    You are now able to perform CRUD operations on the __`Seller`__ model without the need for extensive coding.

    This guide empowers you to efficiently manage your sellers in your Laravel application.

-## Creating the Seller Model with Schema Builder

-In your Laravel Administration application, you can effortlessly create the `Seller` model and its associated migration file using the Schema Builder.
-Follow these steps:

-1. Access the Schema Builder:
-   - Open your web browser and navigate to `(host)/admin/crud-schema/create`.
-Make sure to replace `(host)` with the appropriate URL of your application.

-2. Enter the Model Name:
-   - In the provided field, enter the model name as 'Seller.'

-3. Submission:
-   - After entering the model name, click the 'Submit' button.

-Upon submission, Laravel Administration will generate both the `Seller` model and its migration file, making it convenient for you to manage sellers in your project.
-This streamlines the process of creating essential components for your application.

 ## Seller CRUD APIs - Postman Guide